shreenxdhi/voicecraft-tts/README.md

 - Express.js
 - Google Text-to-Speech
 - Web Audio API

-## License

-MIT License
+- Multer (File upload handling)
+- Modern CSS with Flexbox and Grid
+- Responsive Design

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+When contributing:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## License

+MIT License - See LICENSE file for details

+## Support

+If you encounter any issues or have suggestions, please open an issue on the GitHub repository.